Jackson was the representative for Illinois’s 2nd congressional district and was a Democrat. He served from 1995 to 2012.

 - H.R.
 1420 (112th): Civil War Sesquicentennial Commission Act

 - H.J.Res.
-31 (112th): Proposing an amendment to the Constitution of the United States relating to ...
+33 (112th): Proposing an amendment the Constitution of the United States respecting the right …

 - H.J.Res.
-34 (112th): Proposing an amendment to the Constitution of the United States relative to ...
+29 (112th): Proposing an amendment to the Constitution of the United States regarding the …

 - H.J.Res.
-28 (112th): Proposing an amendment to the Constitution of the United States regarding the ...
+36 (112th): Proposing an amendment to the Constitution of the United States to abolish …

 From Dec 1995 to Nov 2012, Jackson missed 376 of 11,396 roll call votes, which is 3.3%.
 This is on par with the median of 2.6% among the lifetime records of representatives serving in Nov 2012.
-ProPublica has tracked 78 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|